TheMCMaster132/ANIM435-2025-kjh346/assignment5/README.md

 ## Description
 This tool demonstrates how to access and use **environment variables in Maya** using Python and `maya.cmds`.
 It runs in **standalone mode** (via `mayapy`) and performs a series of automated tasks based on the environment variable `ASSET`.
+It also uses logging to give feedback to the user so that they know exactly what happens in the script and if there are any errors.

 The script uses the `ASSET` variable to:
 1. **Create a Group** — named after the asset